Weight and handicapping have long been a cornerstone of form analysis for racing tips … but that doesn’t make it a science that’s been settled.

-Weight is easier to carry over shorter trips, so the compression is more for a 1000m race than a 2400m race.
+Weight is easier to carry over shorter trips.
+So the compression is more for a 1000m race than a 2400m race.

-Weight would be one of the last things that I consider, and one of the least important factors.
+It would be one of the last things that I consider, and one of the least important factors.
 I still think t’s a factor, but I focus on sprint racing and I think it becomes more of a factor over longer distances.

 I think it’s starting to go the other way.
 It used to be a bit overrated but now is becoming a bit underrated.
 Some people say weight doesn’t matter – which is patently untrue – it does slow them down.
 We have gravity on planet earth and weight does push down upon a horse!

 I think the market used to put more focus on it than I did.
 But now I think it puts less focus – or almost none – on it.